Skip to content

 Are external caterers allowed at Burgundy wedding venues?

-Most Burgundy properties allow couples to bring their own caterer and crucially their own wine selection from local producers, which differentiates the region from many in-house-only southern French venues.
-Abbaye de la Ferté publishes full vendor freedom including caterer choice.
-Confirm the catering model at first enquiry; specific cuisine or chef preference may exclude in-house-only venues from your shortlist.
+Most Burgundy properties allow couples to bring their own caterer and, crucially, their own wine selection from local producers, which sets the region apart from many in-house-only southern French venues.
+Confirm the catering model at first enquiry, since a specific cuisine or chef preference may rule out any in-house-only estate on your shortlist.

 What's the wet-weather backup at a Burgundy wedding venue?